mattbocosoft/presentation-cocoapods/README.md

 ##Disadvantages of CocoaPods

 It's important to also be aware of what you are losing as a developer by using CocoaPods instead of its alternatives.
 In my experience, the biggest drawback of CocoaPods as a consumer is the loss of control over dependency content.
-If the dependency is a black-box library (*.a) instead of an open-source library, then the developer never had this control in the first place.
+However, if the CocoaPod in question only bundled a black-box library (*.a) instead of an open-source library, then the developer never had this control in the first place.

 ####Modifying Pod Content within Context
 When there is a bug in a Pod, you can't just modify the Pod in context without a bit of work.